Is your venue ready for winter weather?

 Make sure you’re prepared for the winter weather conditions, whether you run a nightclub, bar, hotel or restaurant.

-As part of your planning for the lucrative winter season, make sure to put preventative measures in place for the bad weather.
-Snowfall, storms and heavy rain can hit any time, particularly between November-March.
+As part of your planning for the lucrative winter season, it’s important to put preventative measures in place for the bad weather.
+Snowfall, storms and heavy rain can hit any time, particularly between November to March.
 And extreme weather can cause significant damage to your venue or compromise your guest’s safety – leading to potential claims against your insurance.

-Storms arriving on our doorsteps has been never-ending this season – Here are our top tips for keeping your venue claim-free this season…
+Winter storms have been never-ending these past few years – Here are our top tips for keeping your venue claim-free this season…

 Keep an eye on the weather forecast

-Snow and ice can present a tougher task as you can’t always see the risk.
-You should use plenty of grit, particularly on outdoor stairways and entrance steps.
-Make sure you record where and when grit has been applied so you know the whole area has been covered.
-You should also maintain any un-carpeted areas within your venue, as people drag in snow and water from their shoes.
+Snow and ice can be present yet you can’t always see the risk.
+Sse plenty of grit, particularly on outdoor stairways and entrance steps.
+Make sure you record when and where the grit has been applied so you have proof of carrying out procedures and know the whole area has been covered.
+You should also pay attention to areas within your venue where people could walk-in snow or water from outside.

 Follow the advice of the Health and Safety Executive